Meet Annika Marshall, PhD, LMFT

 I have had many roles that have contributed to my expertise helping people.
 I:

-Teach graduate level clinicians at Pepperdine University in the Clinical Psychology with an Emphasis of Marriage and Family Therapy Program
+Teach graduate level clinicians in training at Pepperdine University in the online Clinical Psychology with an Emphasis of Marriage and Family Therapy Program

 Developed and taught relationship education courses for couples and single parents